marcusleeeugene/AcademicSOS-Orbital-Project-/AcademicSOS-RN/Docs/USERGUIDE.md

   </p>
   <p>
     Below is an illustration of the various actions/scenarios that can happen when different buttons are clicked inside the consultation slot of Manage
-    Bookings by different groups of users depending on how the consultation is made from Book Consultation by students or Create Consultation by teaching assistants/professors.
+    Bookings by different groups of users depending on how the consultation is created, either from Book Consultation by students or Create Consultation by teaching assistants/professors.
   </p>
   <p align="center">
      <img src="https://github.com/marcusleeeugene/AcademicSOS-Orbital-Project/blob/master/AcademicSOS-RN/Docs/DocImages/Book%20Consult%20Logic.png"  height="300">